gogo2/kotx/README.md

 * To get data from state access it directly or use getters
 * ...

-To get a bette feel about kotx visit Vuex's [website](https://vuex.vuejs.org/en/)
+To get a better feel about kotx visit Vuex's [website](https://vuex.vuejs.org/en/)

 ## Usage